AviatrixSystems/Docs/HowTos/transitvpc_designs.rst

 to create a Transit VPC GW with a set of Spoke VPC GWs.

 From one Aviatrix Controller, you can setup
-Transit Groups in a single region or across multiple AWS regions.
+Transit network in a single region or across multiple AWS regions.

 Single Region Transit VPC Design
 ----------------------------------